-What do we teach when and who teaches it?
+What do we teach?

 Whole-school approach

 Jigsaw (ages 3-11 below) covers all areas of PSHE for the primary phase including statutory Relationships and Health Education.
 The table below gives the learning theme of each of the six Puzzles (units) and these are taught across the school; the learning deepens and broadens every year.
 The puzzle pieces we teach at Russell Street School (ages 3-7) are detailed at the end of this document.